 Note: Submit authorization requests for oral chemotherapy drugs to OptumRx.

 Why can’t I provide hearing aid services to a Peoples Health patient?

 TruHearing is the company we work with to administer a hearing aid benefit for most Peoples Health plans.
-The benefit covers a hearing exam for the evaluation and fitting of hearing aids, as well as hearing aids.
-Peoples Health patients must use TruHearing audiologists and hearing instrument specialists for services to be covered.
-To provide these services, you must be a TruHearing provider.
-Call TruHearing at 1-855-286-0550 for information about joining its team of providers.
-You can also visit www.truhearing.com/providers.
+Peoples Health patients must use TruHearing audiologists and hearing instrument specialists for hearing aids to be covered.

 Can out-of-network providers enroll in electronic funds transfer (EFT)?